2016

 St James’s University Hospital West Yorkshire Police

-Concerns summary There was poor communication between the hospital and police regarding a patient's self-discharge against medical advice, compounded by inconsistent custody care, staff shortages, inadequate handovers, and a lack of understanding of welfare check protocols.
+Concerns summary (AI summary) There was poor communication between the hospital and police regarding a patient's self-discharge against medical advice, compounded by inconsistent custody care, staff shortages, inadequate handovers, and a lack of understanding of welfare check protocols.

 Historic (No Identified Response)